samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `authDescription` (string):  Console display name: "Authentication Description".
-* `configSetName` (*Type inferred from the provided value*): The Config Set Name for accessing Nuance API.
+* `configSetName` (string; *Type inferred from the provided string value*): The Config Set Name for accessing Nuance API.
 Console display name: "Config Set Name".
 * `connectorName` (string):  Console display name: "Connector Name".
 * `description` (string):  Console display name: "Description".
 * `details1` (string):  Console display name: "Credentials Details 1".
 * `details2` (string):  Console display name: "Credentials Details 2".
 * `iconUrl` (string):  Console display name: "Icon URL".
 * `iconUrlPng` (string):  Console display name: "Icon URL in PNG".
-* `passphrase1` (*Type inferred from the provided value*): Passphrase that the user will need to speak for voice sample.
+* `passphrase1` (string; *Type inferred from the provided string value*): Passphrase that the user will need to speak for voice sample.
 Console display name: "Passphrase One".
-* `passphrase2` (*Type inferred from the provided value*): Passphrase that the user will need to speak for voice sample.
+* `passphrase2` (string; *Type inferred from the provided string value*): Passphrase that the user will need to speak for voice sample.
 Console display name: "Passphrase Two".
-* `passphrase3` (*Type inferred from the provided value*): Passphrase that the user will need to speak for voice sample.
+* `passphrase3` (string; *Type inferred from the provided string value*): Passphrase that the user will need to speak for voice sample.
 Console display name: "Passphrase Three".
-* `passphrase4` (*Type inferred from the provided value*): Passphrase that the user will need to speak for voice sample.
+* `passphrase4` (string; *Type inferred from the provided string value*): Passphrase that the user will need to speak for voice sample.
 Console display name: "Passphrase Four".
-* `passphrase5` (*Type inferred from the provided value*): Passphrase that the user will need to speak for voice sample.
+* `passphrase5` (string; *Type inferred from the provided string value*): Passphrase that the user will need to speak for voice sample.
 Console display name: "Passphrase Five".
 * `showCredAddedOn` (boolean):  Console display name: "Show Credentials Added On?".
 * `showCredAddedVia` (boolean):  Console display name: "Show Credentials Added through ?".
 * `title` (string):  Console display name: "Title".